Technion-Kishony-lab/quibbler/README.md

 well-documented way to change and refine parameters, and must be able to efficiently pinpoint and recalculate only affected data items following such parameter changes.*

-Addressing these challenges, PyQuibbler offers a data analysis toolset built on three key principles:
+Addressing these challenges, Quibbler offers a data analysis toolset built on three key principles:
 1. Forward and backward traceability.
-In PyQuibbler every piece of data maintains upstream connectivity all the way to the raw data.
-PyQuibbler thereby allows both forward and backward dependency-tracing through the data analysis pipeline.
+In Quibbler every piece of data maintains upstream connectivity all the way to the raw data.
+Quibbler thereby allows both forward and backward dependency-tracing through the data analysis pipeline.
 2. Interactive, transparent, and well-documented human interventions.
 Realizing that data analysis pipelines are rarely fully automated, Quibbler facilitates and embraces